Concerned Citizen of Locke

 Ecological Integrity

 “Nature has an integral set of different values (cultural, spiritual and material) where humans are one strand in nature’s web and all living creatures are considered equal.
 Therefore the natural way is the right way and human activities should be molded along nature’s rhythms” - from the UN’s Biodiversity Treaty presented at the 1992 UN Earth Summit.
 This quote lays down the ground rules for the entire Sustainable Development agenda.
 It says humans are nothing special – just one strand in the nature of things or, put another way, humans are simply biological resources.
 Sustainablist policy is to oversee any issue in which man interacts with nature –which, of course, is literally everything.
 And because the environment always comes first, there must be great restrictions over private property ownership and control.
 This is necessary, Sustainablists say, because humans only defile nature.
 Under Sustainable Development there can be no concern over individual rights – as we must all sacrifice for the sake of the environment.
 Individual human wants, needs, and desires are to be conformed to the views and dictates of social planners.
 The UN’s Commission on Global Governance said in its 1995 report: “Human activity…combined with unprecedented increases in human numbers…are impinging on the planet’s basic life support system.
 Action must be taken now to control the human activities that produce these risks” Under Sustainable Development there can be no limited government, as advocated by our Founding Fathers, because, we are told, the real or perceived environmental crisis is great.
-Maurice Strong, Chairman of the 1992 UN Earth Summit said:

 “A shift is necessary toward lifestyles less geared to environmentally-damaging consumption patterns.
 The shift will require a vast strengthening of the multilateral system, including the United Nations.”

 The politically based environmental movement provides Sustainablists camouflage as they work to transform the American systems of government, justice, and economics.
 It is a masterful mixture of socialism (with its top down control of the tools of the economy) and fascism (where property is owned in name only – with no control).
 Sustainable Development is the worst of both the left and the right.
 It is not liberal, nor is it conservative.
-It is a new kind of tyranny that, if not stopped, will surely lead us to a new Dark Ages of pain and misery yet unknown to mankind.
+It is a new kind of tyrannbby that, if not stopped, will surely lead us to a new Dark Ages of pain and misery yet unknown to mankind.

-Click on: August 7, 2009 (on website)
+SOURCE: https://canadafreepress.com/article/sustainable-development-the-root-of-all-our-problems1 Click on: August 7, 2009 (on website)

-A Brief History of UN Agenda and Responsess in the US: The United Nations Conference on Environment and Development (Rio de Janeiro, 3-14 June 1992) made a list of goals and objectives [1].
-Sustainability, environment and climate control became the overarching objectives of the UN Agenda 21, and later in the more recent Agenda 30 (target year for significant implementation is 2030).
 In 1993, President Clinton established (Executive Order 12852) the Council on Sustainable Development (PCSD) to develop "bold, new approaches to achieve our economic, environmental, and equity goals"[2].
 The Council of approximately thirty members included the former NY State Governor, Andrew Cuomo [3], which probably explains the strong emphasis on sustainability, climate control and green environmental goals in many comprehensive plans in New York.

 More current outlooks and trends are reflected by President Trump’s reversal on some previous views and actions because of the immediate harsh human effects, high costs and doubtful benefits of the measures being proposed and enacted to further the UN goals.
 A March 7, 2025 report the Edward Heartney, Counselor for Economic and Social Affairs state at the United Nations that the US under Trump “rejects and denounces” the United Nations Sustainable Development Goals (UN SDGs), the key global goals adopted by nations unanimously in 2015 as part of the 2030 Agenda for Sustainable Development [4].